 It’s valid to ask: Should I stop regular– or , protect my capital and restart once the fall is complete and the market trend turns positive?

 Let’s take this in two parts: Should you stop regularin ?
 Do you need to protect capital?

-What happens if you stop SIPs?
+What happens if you stop?

-Let’s say you invest Rs 50,000 every month in the Nifty 50 from March 2010, you would have accumulated 827 units of the Nifty 50 till March 2020.
+Let’s say youRs 50,000 every month in the 50 from March 2010, you would have accumulated 827 units of the 50 till March 2020.
 Out of these, 63% or 518 units were accumulated till March 2015 which is the mid-way mark (see graph).
 This happened because markets rose at a faster pace post that and hence, a lower number of units are added each month.

 What you need to understand is that the job of your equity investments or your allocation to equity is not to preserve capital.
 Capital preservation is the job of your allocation to fixed-income securities.

 When you see the value of yourfalling sharply every day, it’s natural to think that you should protect capital and not more.
 However, that means going back on wealth creation. market movement is not linear, which means returns are not spread out equally across the years.